SaadAhmad/in_constexpr/README.md

 An approach of detecting if inside a constexpr context in a constexpr function.

-By being able to detect if we're within a constexpr context we can choose to implement a runtime specific algorithm while having a different algorithm for doing something at runtime.
+By being able to detect if we're within a constexpr context we can choose to implement a runtime specific algorithm while having a different algorithm for doing something at compile time.

 The approach is discussed in [this post](http://saadahmad.ca/detecting-evaluation-context-inside-constexpr-functions/)